edespino/cloudberry-site/docs/sql-stmts/show.md

 ## Compatibility

-The `SHOW` command is a Cloudberry Database extension.
+The `SHOW` command is a Apache Cloudberry extension.

 ## See also